olleharstedt/olleharstedt.github.io/_posts/2017-01-12-typestate-in-fstar.markdown

 ## Introduction

 [F\*](https://www.fstar-lang.org/) (pronounced "f star") is a new functional programming language with refinement types, effect types and incremental proving.
-So what does that mean?
+Cool!
+But what does that mean?

 ### Incremental proving